-The college plans to implement the following in the next academic year: 1.
-The students will be provided with ample opportunities to expose themselves in cocurricular and extracurricular activities for their overall personality development 2.
+The college plans the following for implementation in the academic year 201617:

+1. The students will be provided with ample opportunities to expose themselves in cocurricular and extracurricular activities for their overall personality development 2.
 The players and athletes will be provided better facilities and will be encouraged to represent the college at higher levels 3.
 The number of reference books, textbooks and books for competitive examinations will be increased 4.
 The teachers will be encouraged to publish research papers in journals/magazines/proceedings and use of ICT 5.
 The teachers will be encouraged to write and publish books/chapters 6.
-Construction of water tank and laying underground pipeline will be initiated 7.
-CCTV cameras will be installed in the college building to strengthen its security
+Construction of water tank and laying underground pipeline will be completed 7.
+Independent cabins for staff members will be erected 8.
+Internet networking system will be replaced with LAN